epi2me-labs/modbam2bed/README.md

 The code requires aligned reads with the `Mm` and `Ml` tags (`MM` and `ML` also supported), and the reference sequence used for alignment.

+The below is a snapshot of the command-line interface; it may not be up-to-date, please refer to the program `--help` option for the most accurate guidance.

 ```
 Usage: modbam2bed [OPTION...] <reference.fasta> <reads.bam> [<reads.bam> ...]
 modbam2bed -- summarise one or more BAM with modified base tags to bedMethyl.